Get the Best WordPress Backup

 Method 1: Building a Local Site Using LocalWP

 LocalWP is one of the most popular tools for building local WordPress sites.
-After just one click, it will automatically install WordPress for you.
-Unlike other local software, LocalWP is compatible with Mac, Windows, and Linux:
+With just one click, it will automatically install WordPress for you.
+Unlike other local software, LocalWP is compatible with Mac, Windows, and Linux.

 LocalWP website